Showgirl: Homecoming Live

-Showgirl: Homecoming Live is the fourth live album by Australian singer and songwriter Kylie Minogue.
+Showgirl: Homecoming Live is the fourth live album by Australian singer-songwriter Kylie Minogue.
 It was first released on 8 January 2007 as a double CD set, by Parlophone in the United Kingdom, before an international release took place in the following months.
-Produced by Steve Anderson, the album was recorded on 12 November 2006, during one of Minogue's concerts of her Showgirl: The Homecoming Tour in Sydney, Australia at the Sydney Entertainment Centre.
+Produced by Steve Anderson, the album was recorded on 12 November 2006, during one of Minogue's concerts of her Showgirl: Homecoming Tour in Sydney, Australia at the Sydney Entertainment Centre.
 The concert features U2's vocalist Bono as a featured artist on the song "Kids".

 Showgirl: Homecoming Live received mixed reviews from music critics, who were ambivalent over its content as well its overlong length, and thought the concert would be more appreciated visually rather than in audio.
 Commercially, the release attained moderate success worldwide; it reached number seven in the United Kingdom and was later certified silver by the British Phonographic Industry (BPI) for shipments of over 60,000 copies.
 The album also charted within the top 30 in Australia, Croatia and Scotland.

 Background

-Showgirl: The Homecoming Tour was the ninth concert tour by Australian singer Kylie Minogue.
-It supported of her second major greatest hits compilation, Ultimate Kylie (2004), and visited Australia and the United Kingdom.
+Showgirl: Homecoming Tour was the ninth concert tour by Australian singer Kylie Minogue.
+It supported her second major greatest hits compilation, Ultimate Kylie (2004), and visited Australia and the United Kingdom.
 Minogue was originally scheduled to perform in Australia and Asia during her Showgirl: The Greatest Hits Tour in 2005, but the dates were postponed due to her breast cancer diagnosis.
 In a statement, the singer said she was "looking forward to bringing the Showgirl tour to Australian audiences and am sorry to have to disappoint my fans"; her Australian tour manager, Michael Gudinski, would later declare the tour dates would be postponed until the end of 2006, when Minogue could be fully recovered.
 The tour was officially announced on 22 June 2006 by Frontier Touring Company, initially comprising only dates in Australia, but due to popular demand, shows in the United Kingdom were also announced.

-The tour contained a revised set list, as well as and new costumes and staging.
+The tour contained a revised set list and new costumes.
 To accommodate Minogue's medical condition and conserve her strength, both alterations to the choreography and longer breaks between show sections were introduced.
 It received positive reviews, with critics deeming the concert an "extravaganza", and a "perfect comeback".
 The tour was also a commercial success, selling 215,000 tickets for twenty concerts in Australia, becoming the best selling tour by a female artist in the country.
 The album was recorded on 12 November 2006, during Minogue's second concert at the Sydney Entertainment Centre in Sydney; the concert featured U2's Bono on the song "Kids".
 The record was first released on 8 January 2007 in the United Kingdom, coinciding with Minogue's tour in the region.
 It was later issued internationally in countries such as Australia and Japan.